Understanding the Difference Between Electrified and Electric

 “Electrification” has become a great, big, giant buzzword in the automotive industry as the global pursuit of cleaner more efficient energy imprints itself upon the vehicles of tomorrow.

 Describing the engine in your car or truck used to be simple.
-In the U.S., you most likely described it by its size or the number of cylinders it had: a V8, V6 or perhaps as a peppy little inline-4.
-In Europe, more likely than not, it was a turbocharged diesel engine that was considerably smaller, but ran for days and days on a single tank of fuel.
+In the U.S., you most likely described it by its size or the number of cylinders it had: a V8, V6, or perhaps as a peppy little inline-4.
+In Europe, more likely than not, it was a turbocharged diesel engine that was considerably smaller but ran for days and days on a single tank of fuel.

 Today, we have a whole new language denoting EVs, BEVs, PHEVs, mild hybrids, full hybrids, series hybrids, micro hybrids and hydrogen fuel cells.
 There are more combinations every day it seems.
 If you are confused, you are not alone.

-Garrett engineers and executives have been making the rounds in recent months to help explain how the world of automotive powertrains has gotten so complex, and why “electrified” and “electric” are two very different propositions for auto makers, regulators and consumers all around the world.
+Garrett engineers and executives have been making the rounds in recent months to help explain how the world of automotive powertrains has gotten so complex, and why “electrified” and “electric” are two very different propositions for automakers, regulators and consumers all around the world.

-The engines we are familiar with are internal combustion engines with slightly different configurations between gas and diesel to account for the difference igniting the two types of fuel – spark for gas, compression for diesel.
-Garrett has been helping auto makers improve power and performance in these engines with its turbocharger technology for more than 65 years.
+The engines we are familiar with are internal combustion engines with slightly different configurations between gas and diesel to account for the difference igniting the two types of fuel – spark for gas, and compression for diesel.
+Garrett has been helping automakers improve power and performance in these engines with its turbocharger technology for more than 65 years.
 In recent decades, global macros demanding greater fuel efficiency and reduced emissions have made turbocharging and engine downsizing a true no-compromise solution for nearly all vehicle types.

-When auto makers speak of “electrification” as a new development cycle, it is generally as a means of enhancing vehicle performance through one of two methods.
+When automakers speak of “electrification” as a new development cycle, it is generally as a means of enhancing vehicle performance through one of two methods.
 The first is introducing electricity into powertrain configurations to create a hybrid between mechanical and electrical systems.
 In contrast, a battery electric vehicle (BEV) replaces a gas tank with a battery and replaces an internal combustion engine with an electric motor and inverter (controller).

 Hybrids Are Coming

-As research and development continues, electrified hybrid powertrains by all accounts represent the biggest growth opportunity.
+As research and development continue, electrified hybrid powertrains by all accounts represent the biggest growth opportunity.
 By 2025, global light vehicle production is expected to approach 110 million vehicles made per year.
-Industry analyst IHS is forecasting by 2025 that there will be 33 million hybrid cars or 30 percent of the global car population. — with 76 percent of those using turbochargers (a percentage that is even greater than the accelerating penetration of turbos on internal combustion engines!)
+Industry analyst IHS is forecasting by 2025 that there will be 33 million hybrid cars or 30 percent of the global car population.
+With 76 percent of those using turbochargers (a percentage that is even greater than the accelerating penetration of turbos on internal combustion engines!)
 Pure electric vehicles – or BEVs — will also increase, but even aggressive industry estimates suggest only 5 to 10 percent of the global car population will be BEVs by 2025.

 Turbocharging the Electrified Powertrain

 Garrett started investing more than 15 years ago in electric boosting, in anticipation of the demand wave that is now forming.
 As the internal combustion engine of a hybrid needs to be operating at its peak efficiency, it still needs a turbocharger.
-We have two products which electrify the boosting system and can reduce CO2 emissions by up to 10 percent:
+We have two products that electrify the boosting system and can reduce CO2 emissions by up to 10 percent:

 - Electric compressor – An e-compressor is a second distinct device used in combination with a traditional turbocharger.
 In a traditional turbo, a turbine wheel is driven by the energy derived from the vehicle’s exhaust.
 As this energy is applied to spin the turbine wheel, it is connected by a shaft to a second wheel, the compressor wheel, which then acts as intake fan to push and compact more air into the engine.
 An e-compressor replaces the “hot” turbine side of the turbocharger with a high-speed electrical motor.
 This electric control can improve the response time for the compressor wheel on the other end to match the needs of the vehicle as it drives.
 In doing so, there are fuel economy and emissions benefits.
 That electric compressor allows a second device to provide additional boost beyond what the turbocharger is doing and allows you to control the air with even more precision.